 All companies in the Volkswagen Bank GmbH institution group are classified as non-trading book institutions.
 The institution group does not run a trading book.
 In the area of market risk, the institution group currently enters into currency risk.
-The own funds requirement amounts to €230 million.
+Own funds requirements stand at €238 million.
 Own risk models are not in use at this time.